PranishShresth/Order-Management-System/README.md

 # Order-Management-System

-This is the updated order management system which is transported from C# started from scratch.
+his is the updated order management system which is transported from C# started from scratch.

 For Project 2 - 2020